-migrate A planned activity involving graceful shutdown of virtual machines at the production data center and starting them at the recovery data center.
-In this process, replication ensures that consistent virtual machine data is made available at the recovery data center. persona A user role that has access to a predefined set of jobs (operations).
+migrate Migration refers to a planned activity involving graceful shutdown of physical and virtual machines at the production data center and starting them at the recovery cloud data center or vice versa.
+In this process, replication ensures that consistent data of the assets is made available at the target data center which could be the production data center or the cloud.

+persona A user role that has access to a predefined set of jobs (operations).
 Used to assign permissions to users and groups for HPE Helion and Veritas Continuity web console operations. product role The function configured for a HPE Helion and Veritas Continuity virtual appliance.
 For example, a virtual appliance can be configured as a Resiliency Manager, Infrastructure Management Server (IMS) or both. production data center The data center that is normally used for business.
 See also recovery data center. recovery data center The data center that is used if a disaster scenario occurs.
 See also production data center. rehearsal A zero-downtime test that mimics the configuration, application data, storage, and the failover behavior of the resiliency group.
 Rehearsal verifies the ability of the resiliency group to fail over to the recovery data center during a disaster.
-Replication Gateway The HPE Helion and Veritas Continuity component that performs replication between the on-premises storage and the cloud storage. resiliency domain The logical scope of a HPE Helion and Veritas Continuity deployment.
-It can extend across multiple data centers. resiliency group The unit of management and control in HPE Helion and Veritas Continuity.
-Related assets are organized into a resiliency group and managed and monitored as a single entity.
-Resiliency Manager The HPE Helion and Veritas Continuity component that provides resiliency capabilities within a resiliency domain.
-It is composed of loosely coupled services, a distributed data repository, and a management console. resiliency plan A collection of tasks or operations, along with the relevant assets, which are performed in a predefined sequence. resiliency plan template A template defining the execution sequence of a collection of tasks or operations.
-Storage Proxy The HPE Helion and Veritas Continuity component that enables HPE Helion and Veritas Continuity to connect the primary storage as iSCSI targets to the on-premises gateway during preparation for failback to the on-premises data center. takeover An activity initiated by a user when the production data center is down due to a disaster and the virtual machines need to be restored at the recovery data center to provide business continuity.
+Replication Gateway The HPE Helion and Veritas Continuity component that performs replication between the storage on the production data center and the Cloud. resiliency domain The logical scope of a HPE Helion and Veritas Continuity deployment.
+It can extend across multiple data centers.
+The unit of management and control in HPE Helion and Veritas Continuity.
+Related resiliency group assets are organized into a resiliency group and managed and monitored as a single entity.
+The HPE Helion and Veritas Continuity component that provides resiliency Resiliency Manager capabilities within a resiliency domain.
+It is composed of loosely coupled services, a distributed data repository, and a management console. resiliency plan A collection of tasks or operations, along with the relevant assets, which are performed in a predefined sequence.
+A template defining the execution sequence of a collection of tasks or operations. resiliency plan template Storage Proxy The HPE Helion and Veritas Continuity component that enables HPE Helion and Veritas Continuity to connect the primary storage as iSCSI targets to the replication take over An activity initiated by a user when the production data center is down due to a disaster and the assets need to be restored at the recovery data center to provide business continuity.

 tier Within a virtual business service (VBS), resiliency groups are arranged as tiers.

+Tiers represent the logical dependencies between the resiliency groups and determine the relative order in which the resiliency groups start and stop.

+gateway on the production data center during the Resync operation.

+virtual appliance

-Tiers represent the logical dependencies between the resiliency groups and determine the relative order in which the resiliency groups start and stop. virtual appliance An appliance that includes the operating system environment and the software application which are deployed together as a virtual machine.
-The HPE Helion and Veritas Continuity virtual appliance is deployed as a virtual machine and then configured with basic settings and a role (for example, Resiliency Manager). virtual business service (VBS) A multi-tier IT service where each VBS tier hosts one or more resiliency groups.
+An appliance that includes the operating system environment and the software application which are deployed together as a virtual machine.

+The HPE Helion and Veritas Continuity virtual appliance is deployed as a virtual machine and then configured with basic settings and a role (for example, Resiliency Manager).

+virtual business service (VBS)

+A multi-tier IT service where each VBS tier hosts one or more resiliency groups.
 A VBS groups multiple services as a single unit for visualization, automation, and controlled start and stop in the desired order.
+You can also migrate/takeover the entire VBS.

+web console

-You can also migrate/takeover the entire VBS. web console The web-based management console on the Resiliency Manager that is used to configure the settings for the resiliency domain and perform operations.
+The web-based management console on the Resiliency Manager that is used to configure the settings for the resiliency domain and perform operations.